CCXLabs/CCXDigger/README.md

 * Single executable, which requires no installation and has no external dependencies
 * No registration, licenses or dongles required
 * No collection or transmission of data outside your network
-* No ‘calling home’ and no external network connections required.
+* No ‘calling home’ and no external network connections required to run scans.

 **If you believe your network may be compromised, please contact the CyberCX Digital Forensic & Incident Response team at digger@cybercx.com.au**

 ## About CyberCX
 CyberCX is Australia’s leading force of cyber security professionals, with over 500 specialists across Australia, New Zealand, the UK and the USA, providing services across the following practice areas: